00fox/Ds2vJoy/README.md

 ![Mapping](Doc/4_Ds2vJoy_Mapping_Tools.png)

+By right-clicking on elements of the list, you can:
-Order, add, delete, copy or edit (double click or right click menu) your mappings easily Or Move them to another tab (0-8, 0 is the first, always seen as 'Always')
+- Order, add, delete, disable, copy or edit (double click or right click menu) your mappings easily
+- Or Move them to another tab (0-8, 0 is the first, always seen as 'Always')

-- Two different views exist
+Two different views exist (will be modified in futur to see both the same time inside a larger window)
-  - Each source, destination, tagg
+- Each source, destination, tags
 - Each source, notice
 - Swap between them by right clicking on the list and choosing 'Swap view' in the menu that will pop

-- Edit, delete, copy and move actions can process multiple mappings the same time
+Edit, delete, disable, copy and move actions can process multiple mappings the same time
-  - You can for example copy Square/Triangle/Circle/Cross and after edit all the copies the same time to add L1 as source, then you'll have L1+Square/L1+Triangle/L1+Circle/L1+Cross.
-After that, you'll just need to change the destination for each
+- You can for example copy Square/Triangle/Circle/Cross bloc, move the copies in another mode and after alter their actions individually
-  - When edit, editor is a blank one, and only touched values will be repercuted to the selection you've made before.
+- When editing, editor is a blank one, and only touched values will be repercuted to the selection you've made before.
 You don't need to enter a valid DS/vJoy button

-- when copy only one, it is added just after the source of the copy, if multiple ones are processed, they are all added at the end of the Tab
+When copy only one, it is added just after the source of the copy, if multiple ones are processed, they are all added at the end of the Tab

-- Add, move a sepator, for clarity or organization, at the end or specified location
+Add, move a sepator, for clarity or organization, at the end or specified location
 - Cant't be edited, and does not interfere with the operation

 ![Mapping](Doc/5_Ds2vJoy_Mapping_List.png.png)